 While this shift has had a positive effect on brands, pushing them to give up harmful practices, it has also encouraged the formation of a grey marketing territory, where brands make unsubstantiated claims about being green just to pull customers in.

 Practiced intentionally or not, greenwashing is risky for everyone: for consumers because they’re being manipulated into thinking they’re buying green products when they’re not, for brands because they are damaging their reputation, and for the environment, because those products still have a high footprint.
+The 7 Deadly Sins of Greenwashing highlights the most common greenwashing tactics consumers need to be aware of.
 But what exactly are the greenwashing practices you should avoid and what should you do instead to promote your green business?